justinab24/resume_analyzer_490_Outsiders/docs/SETUP.md

 ---

+#Running backend pytests
+1. Open terminal in root directory
+2. Navigate to backend folder
+3. Run 'pytest'
+4. Wait for results to show up

 # Running the backend only
 python3 -m uvicorn app:app --reload to run the api http://127.0.0.1:8000/docs for easy testing of the api - use try it out button